Patrick Zimny with Laila, Lark, and Sam

 About Me

 I'm a Bozeman dad running for the Bozeman School District 7 Board of Trustees.
 My wife Adrienne and I met in college at MSU and never left.
-More than 15 years later, we're raising two kids in BSD7, and Adrienne teaches kindergarten at Longfellow.
+We're raising two kids in BSD7, and Adrienne teaches kindergarten at Longfellow.
 You might know her as Miss Petch or Mrs. Zimny.

 I work remotely as a security manager in tech.
 Before that, I worked at a few local tech firms here in Bozeman.
-My work involves managing compliance, budgets, building teams, and making sure organizations run responsibly and transparently.
+My day job is managing compliance, budgets, building teams, and making sure organizations run responsibly and transparently.
+Those skills translate directly to board governance.
 I bring that same mindset to how I think about our schools.

-We live south of campus here in Bozeman, Montana — with a fixer-upper house, a small flower farm, eight chickens, and three dogs.
+We live south of campus here in Bozeman, Montana.
+Fixer-upper house, a flower farm, eight chickens, and three dogs.
 We're not going anywhere.
 This is home.

 Why I'm Running